ParadisecPlatform/repository/README.md

     -   responsive CSS utilities - nice addition to the UI controls provided by ElementUI

 `Webpack` is used to build the application and `webpack-development-server` provides the auto-reload capability in development.

+### OCFL Tools

+In order to index content for use with this application you will also need the OCFL tools @ git@github.com:CoEDL/ocfl-tools.git.
+Check them out and read the instructions there on what's available and to use it.